 Procyon A has the stellar classification F5 IV-V, indicating an evolved star still on the main sequence, appearing white in colour.
-The star’s brightness, which is high for its class, indicates that the star has almost run out of hydrogen in its core and begun to expand as it continues to evolve into a subgiant.
+The star’s brightness, which is high for its class, indicates that Procyon has almost run out of its core hydrogen and begun to expand as it continues to evolve into a subgiant star.

 Procyon A has a mass of 1.499 solar masses and a radius twice that of the Sun.
 With an effective temperature of 6,530 K, it shines with 6.93 solar luminosities.
-Its estimated age is 1.87 billion years.
+The star’s estimated age is 1.87 billion years.

-The star will continue to expand until it is 80 to 150 times its current size and turn orange or red at some point in the next 10 to 100 million years.
-It will end its life as a white dwarf, one not unlike Procyon B.
+Procyon will continue to expand until it is 80 to 150 times its current size and turn orange or red within the next 10 to 100 million years as it becomes a red giant.
+It will ultimately end its life as a white dwarf, much like its fainter companion.

-Procyon B is much smaller than the primary star, with only 0.6 solar masses – unusually low for this type of star – and a size of only 0.012 solar radii.
-It has an apparent magnitude of only 10.7.
+Procyon B is much smaller than the primary star, with only 0.6 solar masses and a size of only 0.012 solar radii.
+It has an apparent magnitude of 10.7.
 The star’s existence was inferred from astrometric observations before it was confirmed visually.